Who fainted on Celebrity Bake Off 2020? Celeb slices finger in C4 show!

 — mill (@lubasuggwell) March 10, 2020

-WATCH CELEBRITY BAKE OFF 2020 FROM MARCH 10TH ON CHANNEL 4 AT 8 PM
+WATCH CELEBRITY BAKE OFF FROM TUESDAY, MARCH 10TH AT 8 PM ON CHANNEL 4